davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 1. the addition of two more columns to separate out the product review from the technical review.
 The board columns were then:

-    - backlog (To be done)
+    - Backlog (to be done).
-    - sprint items (Committed to in the current sprint)
+    - Sprint items (committed to in the current sprint).
-    - in progress (In active development)
+    - In progress (in active development).
-    - **for feeback (Ready for product review)**
+    - **For feeback (ready for product review)**.
-    - **feedback provided (Reviewed by product)**
+    - **Feedback provided (reviewed by product)**.
-    - in testing (In browser/accessibility testing)
+    - In testing (in browser/accessibility testing).
-    - in review (In **technical** review)
+    - In review (in **technical** review).
-    - done (Finished)
+    - Done (finished).

-2. the addition of an approval checklist, with each product team member having a dedicated box to check to indicate sign off.
+2. The addition of an approval checklist, with each product team member having a dedicated box to check to indicate sign off.

     With the revised board, once the pattern is built and ready for product approval it's moved from 'in progress' to 'for feedback'.
-The product team then either specify any changes to be made, or check their name off the checklist if happy with the pattern as it is.
+The product team members then either specify any changes to be made, or check their name off the checklist if happy with the pattern as it is.
 They then move it to 'feedback provided'.
 Tickets may go round the 'for feedback' -> 'feedback provided' -> 'for feedback'... loop a number of times until the pattern's right.
-Once a ticket arrives in 'feedback provided' with all product team approval boxes checked, the pattern's ready for testing.
+Once a ticket arrives in 'feedback provided' with all product team members' approval boxes checked, the pattern's ready for testing.

 ### Code management